AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 Reader outcome:
-The reader can locate dependency loss in interval propagation, draw sound linear bounds for an uncertain ReLU, and use the retained relationships to tighten the same output margin.
+The reader can locate dependency loss in interval propagation, draw sound linear bounds for an unstable ReLU, and use the retained relationships to tighten the same output margin.

 Continuity requirement: